JustinOleskii/Dancing-With-Your-Demons-Blog/_posts/2020-03-24-there-s-more-to-life-than-this.md

 You have a skill.
 A talent.
 Find it.
 Use it.

-It's time to think about what you can behin doing today.
+It's time to think about what you can begin doing today.
 Once you've accepted that you've been living at a disadvantage, you can jump back in and seize control.
 Set a target.
 A goal.
 Something to achieve, and work towards.
 Work towards it for everyday of your life.
 Until at the end, you can look back and reminisce saying,
 *"I have lived a good life."*